Last Updated on March 28, 2021 by queenie mak

 Chiayi Attractions: 17 Best Things to do in Chiayi Taiwan

-Wondering what to do in Chiayi?
+Wondering what to do in Chiayi in Taiwan?
 There are quite a bit of Chiayi attractions that you should see before hiking Alishan.

 1. Visit traditional Japanese houses at Hinoki Village

 Hinoki Village used to be dormitories for the Forest Department Taiwan during the Japanese Colonial Era.
 Then it served as dormitories for the Kano baseball players, a baseball team established in the 1930s.

-Today, Hinoki Village is Taiwan’s first forest cultural and creative park.
+Today, this Chiayi tourist spot is Taiwan’s first forest cultural and creative park.
 It has different businesses that occupy 28 traditional houses that are built entirely out of Taiwanese cypress trees.
 There are tea houses, retail boutique stores selling arts and crafts, souvenirs and food, coffee shops and restaurants.

 You can even rent a yukata (traditional Japanese garment like a kimono but for summer) for a few hours and take photographs around the traditional Japanese gardens.